Skip to content

 # Process message and generate response

-Key characteristics: - Uses A2A SDK's AgentExecutor interface - Always returns Task objects - Manages task lifecycle and state transitions - Includes tool calls in DataPart when input-required
+Key characteristics: - Agent class wraps A2A SDK's AgentExecutor (Loop) - Always responds with Task objects - Manages task lifecycle and state transitions - Includes tool calls in DataPart when input-required

 A2A input-required with DataPart